lenqian/SE762INFOSYS300-Team9/README.md

 # SE762/INFOSYS300 Team 9 - Mail Extractor

-This bot allows a user to extract their latest emails, sort them and extract them into a spreadsheet of their choice.
+This bot allows a user to extract their ten most recent emails, sort them and extract them into a spreadsheet of their choice.
+The sorting criteria include unread status and the recipient role (main, cc, or bcc) in the received emails.
+So if an email is unread, it would rank higher on the list, and being a main recipient takes precedence over being a cc or bcc participant in the sorting order.

 ## Requirements
 Being able to use this bot requires the user to set up their email account in a specific way in order to give the bot access.
 This bot currently only works for Gmail accounts.